vinceanalytics/vince/README.md

 We use
 - sqlite for operational data (users,sites etc)
 - badger for persistance of aggregates
-- apache parquet/arrow timeseries data (system stats)
+- apache parquet/arrow for timeseries data (system stats)

 # Downloads